 Elsa Voytas is a 3rd year PhD student at Princeton University.
 Elsa studies comparative politics.
 She researches conflict resolution and transitional justice, focusing on the effects of different policies in Africa and Latin America.
 With regard to experimental research, Elsa has conducted field and list experiments using Qualtrics offline and Survey to Go in Ghana and Chile.
 Previously, Elsa worked as a consultant with the federal government at Booz Allen Hamilton and as an editor at 730DC.

-Stephanie Chan is a 2nd year doctoral student in the Department of Politics at Princeton University.
+Stephanie Chan is a PhD Candidate in the Department of Politics at Princeton University.
 She works in American politics, and more particularly in the areas of political participation, identity politics, and political psychology.
-Her more specific focus is on how immigrants and their descendants participate and the motivators for their civic engagement.
+Her work has been presented at the American Political Science Association, Midwest Political Science Association, and the Southern Political Science Association among others.
+She is coauthor of the "Voting and Political Participation" chapter in the Oxford Handbook of Political Networks (2017).

 Derek Wakefield is a 2nd year PhD student in the Department of Politics at Princeton University.
 He works in American politics and political behavior with a specific interest in identity politics, Latino politics, and experimental methods.
 Currently, he is developing a conjoint experiment to test the interactive effects of coethnicity and partisanship on vote choice and candidate preference.
 Long term, he is interested in studying the process of politicization that make particular identities politically salient both among individuals and within political discourses.